BlauFx/Updater/README.md

 # Updater
-Just a updater for my programs
+Just an updater for my programs